TL;DR

 The work’s placement in Kensington Gardens aligns with the Serpentine’s broader initiative to integrate art into public landscapes, fostering accessible cultural engagement and broadening the audience for kinetic and modern art forms.

-kinetic art sculpture for outdoor display
+kinetic art outdoor sculpture

 As an affiliate, we earn on qualifying purchases.